-Shelton, a Republican, was the representative for Missouri's 16th congressional district from 1921 to 1923.
+Shelton was the representative for Missouri’s 16th congressional district and was a Republican.
+He served from 1921 to 1923.

 From Apr 1921 to Mar 1923, Shelton missed 124 of 362 roll call votes, which is 34.3%.
 This is worse than the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.

 |Dec 1921-Feb 1922||48||1||2.1%||3rd|